devongovett/tree-sitter-highlight/README.md

 # tree-sitter-highlight

 A syntax highlighter for Node.js powered by [Tree Sitter](https://github.com/tree-sitter/tree-sitter).
+Written in Rust.

 ## Usage